+(July 14, 2018, Excessive Heat Event)

-- On July 14, 2018, several days of oppressive heat and humidity were experienced across parts of western Kentucky.
+• Several days of oppressive heat and humidity were experienced across parts of west Kentucky.
 The extreme western end of the state was impacted the most.
 From Paducah south and west, heat indices peaked in the triple digits on five consecutive days.
 The highest heat indices were observed on the 14th when values from 110 to 115 were recorded.
 Areas of northwest Kentucky including Owensboro and Henderson were impacted the least.
 At Owensboro and Henderson, heat indices peaked around 105 degrees on the 14th.
 Otherwise, heat index readings generally stayed below 100 in northwest Kentucky.
-High pressure over the Great Lakes regions pushed a cold front down into the lower Ohio Valley.
-Heat indices remained persistently dangerous ahead of the cold front, while slightly lower values infiltrated northwest Kentucky. - During August 12, 2019, heat indices peaked between 105 and 112 degrees across most of western Kentucky except the Owensboro and Henderson area during the afternoon hours.
-The highest heat indices were over the Mississippi River counties, where the peak heat index ranged from 110 to 112 degrees.
-Actual air temperatures reached the lower to mid-90's.
-Dew points were in the mid 70's to near 80, which resulted in the very high heat indices.
-At mid-levels of the atmosphere, a large ridge of high pressure dominated the southern half of the
+High pressure over the Great Lakes region pushed a cold front down into the lower Ohio Valley.
+Heat indices remained persistently dangerous ahead of the cold front, while slightly lower values infiltrated northwest Kentucky.